HE-Xinyu/algorithms/README.md

 ## Goals
 1. The code should achieve optimal time complexity.
-2. The code should be as clear as possible, even if it sacrifices some constant factor (e.g. use the stl library).
+2. The code should be as clear as possible, even if it sacrifices some constant factor (e.g. using the std library for convenience).
 3. DRY (don't repeat yourself)
 4. The code should be easy to use as well.
-By simply copying and pasting one should expect it working on any C++11 environment.
+By simply copying and pasting, one should expect it working on any C++11 (and higher) environment.
 5. There should be thorough tests to show that the code works correctly.
 6. The code should work on 32-bit/64-bit Windows, Linux, and maxOS without modification.